hashicorp/terraform-website/content/source/docs/glossary.html.md

 "JavaScript Object Notation".
 A popular text-based data interchange format, which can represent strings, numbers, booleans, null, arrays, and objects/maps.

-Terraform and Terraform Enterprise often interact with JSON data in order to consume or provide APIs.
+Terraform and Terraform Cloud often interact with JSON data in order to consume or provide APIs.
 Terraform also supports JSON as an alternate format for [configurations][].

 - [Wikipedia: JSON](https://en.wikipedia.org/wiki/Json)
 - [Terraform docs: JSON Configuration Syntax](/docs/configuration/syntax-json.html)